SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 **Option 1: Manual splitting**

-In this example, similar to above we loop over all preprocessed recordings that are groups by channel, and apply the sorting separately.
+In this example, similar to above we loop over all preprocessed recordings that are grouped by channel, and apply the sorting separately.
 We store the sorting objects in a dictionary for later use.

 .. code-block:: python